litvem/T11_Schedule_Handler/README.md

 This component is responsible for generating schedules for time intervals of interest using the opening hours of the clinics and the existing bookings.

+It keeps track of the monitored time intervals so it only publishes the necessary schedules to reduce the load on the broker.
+To do so, the component has a map containing the time intervals that are being watched by users and updates the map accordingly.
 ## **Responsability**

 - listen to schedule/request topic expecting a previous and a new interval in the message